yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

 There may be some areas where the order of precedence is not followed: help fixing this is welcome.

-Some of the ways in which you can specify flags to tests (capitals are environment variables) are as follows:
+Some of the ways in which you can specify flags to tests (uppercase are environment variables) are as follows:

 - `YB_EXTRA_DAEMON_FLAGS`, `--extra-daemon-flags`, `--extra-daemon-args`: pass flags to master and tserver processes.
   (This does not work on mini cluster.)